What is a laryngectomy?

 If you need to have a laryngectomy, your ear, nose and throat specialist or surgeon will discuss the laryngectomy procedure with you and arrange any necessary preliminary tests.
 You might also see a speech pathologist and psychologist or social worker to prepare you for recovery and managing both physically and emotionally after the surgery.

 You should follow any guidelines your doctor or hospital gives you on how to prepare for admission to hospital.
 For example, you will be asked not to eat or drink some hours before the operation.
 Read more about preparing for surgery.

 What happens during a laryngectomy

 The surgeon will first create a new passage for breathing: a tube from the windpipe that opens out at the neck.
-This procedure is a tracheostomy (also known as a tracheotomy), and the breathing opening is called a stoma.
+This procedure is a tracheostomy (also known as a tracheotomy), and the breathing opening is a type of stoma.

 The surgeon will then remove the larynx (or part of the larynx), and close the passage to ensure that food does not go down the windpipe.